 Whether it makes sense to file a Chapter 7 for a corporation is a nuanced issue.

-Consulting with utilitysavingexpert.com regarding business can help with finances, but whether you decide to file Chapter 7 for the corporation or just shut the business down without bankruptcy, there’s some mop-up to do.
+Whether you advise to file Chapter 7 for the corporation or just shut the business down without bankruptcy, there’s some mop-up to do.

 Miss these wind up issues and the corporate officers will not sing your praises.

 Too often, a failing corporation lets its employees goes or stops paying the owner-employee, but fails to file a final payroll tax return.

 Until they know the business has no payroll, the IRS assumes that the corporation continues to operate just as shown in the last filed payroll tax return.